For information on Mark’s October 23rd Seattle appearance contact: JuneWylerPR@gmail.com 206.375.0012

 Jamieson Trotter, arrangements and piano; Mike Guerolla, bass; Kevin Winard, drums; Larry Koonse, guitar; Danny Janklow, sax.
 Recorded, mixed and mastered by Paul Tavener, Big City Recording Studios

-In a response to the closure of venues and loss of income and performance opportunities in the music community, The Los Angeles Jazz Society has launched a series of live streams featuring up and coming, established and legendary artists.
+In response to recent challenges in the music community, The Los Angeles Jazz Society has launched a series of live streams featuring up and coming, established and legendary artists.

 I’m pleased to be hosting, along with others, and moderating post concert question and answer sessions.
 Performances are streamed via Zoom, also Facebook Live, and archived on the LAJS Facebook page.
-Los Angeles Jazz Society Presents has featured Peter Erskine, Gerald Clayton, Michael Mayo, Terry Gibbs, Carey Frank, Katie Thiroux, Justin Kauflin and many more artists.
+Los Angeles Jazz Society Presents has featured Peter Erskine, Gerald Clayton, Jane Monheit, Michael Mayo, Terry Gibbs, Carey Frank, Katie Thiroux, Justin Kauflin, Josh Nelson, Sara Gazarek, and many more artists.
 For updates on the ongoing concert schedule and information on how to receive your free Zoom link please go to The Los Angeles Jazz Society.

-Please go to “Mark Heard it First” for news and updates.
+Please go to “Mark Heard it First” for my blog.